Biography

 University of Health Sciences and Pharmacy in St. Louis

-Aug 2015 – Present St. Louis, MO
+Aug 2015 – Feb 2022 St. Louis, MO

 • Research advisor, junior through Professional Year 4 students.

-• Molecular Biology and Genetics (PharmD Program)
+• Classes taught: Biochemistry, Molecular Biology and Genetics (PharmD Program), Introduction to Data Science, Introductory Chemistry

 • Undergraduate Health Professions Advisor